Helping Parents and Young Kids Heal

 Confidential Family Services That Reconnects Families

-Early stressful event in young kids’ lives can impact families.
+Early stressful events in young kids’ lives can impact families.
 Child-Parent Therapy helps families reconnect, heal, and grow in loving, caring ways after stressful events.
-We treat the child together with their caregiver with an emphasis on addressing trauma, building health attachment and returning children to a health developmental trajectory.
+We treat the child together with their caregiver with an emphasis on addressing trauma, building healthy attachment, and returning children to a healthy developmental trajectory.
 Child-Parent Therapy will help you and your child connect to resources, each other and begin to heal after stressful events.

 What to Expect

 We work together in three stages:

 - Getting to Know the Child and Family

 We spend time meeting alone with parents/caregivers to understand the family’s needs and challenges, strengths and values, and history and experiences.
 If needed, we connect families to additional resources and services.
 We make an individualized plan together for how we can help your family.

 - Addressing Your Families’ Needs